oppressionslayer/My3DIllusionInventionDisplay/README.md

 OR

-** MAYBE YOUR AI CAN OR CAN NOT YET DO THAT IN ALL MATERIALS WITH YOUR CURRENT INFRASTRUCTURE MAYBE JUST MAYBE I can even help with that is teamwork **
+** Your current AI systems might not yet visualize this kind of depth-to-pattern inversion — but I can help bridge that gap.
+We can collaborate. **

 ### License Reference
 > **LREL-1.0 — LARS ROCHA EDUCATIONAL USE LICENSE**